 Residency Restrictions Challenged in Federal Court

 The Iowa law was almost immediately challenged in federal district court by three named sex offenders who claimed the law was unconstitutional on its face.
 The case was certified as a class action on behalf of other sex offenders to whom the law would apply.

-At trial, the plaintiffs presented evidence regarding the scope of the law.

-In many cities, the law would effectively limit sex offenders to small areas of residency.
-In small towns, a single school or child care center could mean that the entire town was off limits.
-Expert witnesses on both sides testified to their beliefs in the expected efficacy of the law.
+At trial, the plaintiffs presented evidence that in many cities, the law would effectively limit sex offenders to small areas of residency.
+In small towns, a single school or child care center could mean that the entire town was off-limits.
+Expert witnesses on both sides testified to their beliefs in the expected effects of the law.

 Reversal of Federal Court Ruling

 In a ruling dated April 29, 2005, three judges from the U.S. Eighth Circuit Court of Appeals unanimously voted to reverse the district court's decision.
-The appellate court dispensed with each ground relied upon by the district court, ruling that there exists no constitutional right to "live where you want."
+The appellate court ruled that there exists no constitutional right to "live where you want."

-The Circuit court rejected this argument as well, noting that state policymakers are entitled to employ "common sense" when making a determination that "limiting the frequency of contact between sex offenders and areas where children are located is likely to reduce the risk of an offense."
+The Circuit court rejected this argument, noting that state policymakers are entitled to employ "common sense" when deciding that "limiting the frequency of contact between sex offenders and areas where children are located is likely to reduce the risk of an offense."

-The judges ruled that plaintiffs didn't establish by "clearest proof" that the law's punitive effect overrides the legislature's "legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety" of the state's citizens.
+The judges ruled that plaintiffs didn't establish by "clearest proof" that the law's punitive effect would override the legislature's "legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety" of the state's citizens.

-Iowa After the Eighth Circuit Court Decision
+The Iowa Statute After the Eighth Circuit Court Decision

-Municipalities and counties have enacted their own versions of residency restrictions for sex offenders.
-For example, in Des Moines, Iowa's largest city, officials added parks, libraries, swimming pools, and recreational trails to the list of protected buffer zones.
+The U.S. Supreme Court refused to review the case after the Eighth Circuit ruling, leaving it intact as the final decision on this issue.
+In Des Moines, Iowa's largest city, officials added parks, libraries, swimming pools, and recreational trails to the list of protected buffer zones.